marc-bouvier/marc-bouvier.github.io/_posts/2018-03-12-vuejs-in-jsf.md

 ## Create xhtml page with vuejs application calling rest API

-In order to support to v-bind "v-bind:stuff" or "v-on" you can add  `xmlns:v-bind="http://xmlns.jcp.org/jsf/passthrough"` and `xmlns:v-on="http://xmlns.jcp.org/jsf/passthrough"`.
+In order to support to v-bind "v-bind" or "v-on" you can add  `xmlns:v-bind="http://xmlns.jcp.org/jsf/passthrough"` and `xmlns:v-on="http://xmlns.jcp.org/jsf/passthrough"`.

 ```